rasenplanscher/browserize/README.md

 + [CLI](#cli)
 + [Requirements](#requirements)

+**NOTE:** If you want to interpolate imports, you need to use the node API.
+This feature is currently not available for `browserize/fs` and consequently for the CLI.

 ## node API
 You can import either `browserize` or `browserize/fs`, depending on how you will use it.

-`browserize` takes an options object with two optional entries:
+`browserize` takes an options object with three optional entries:
 + `main`: a string containing the main/default export
 + `named`: a string containing the named exports
++ `imports`: a key/value store that maps import paths to replacement values

 `browserize/fs` takes an options object with three optional entries:
 + `main`: the file where the main/default export is found, defaults to `index.js`